Alabama Residency Requirements

 - File a Complaint for Divorce and related documents.

-- Receive your judge-signed Decree in the mail.
+- Receive your Final Judgment of Divorce signed by the Judge in the mail.

 Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.